michielvha/template-argocd/readme.md

 # GitOps Platform Template

-**TODO: Turn into our main template that has functionalities for all cloud platforms we've used.
-We should allow to easily enable and disable these features via kustomize.**
-**TODO: Add references to the infrastructure repos for azure, eks and use ansible with proxmox for on-prem.**

-This repository is used for bootstrapping a complete GitOps platform foundation including Argo CD, External Secrets Operator (ESO), and "decide load balancer solution".
+This repository is used for bootstrapping a **complete GitOps platform foundation** including Continous Delivery, Secret Management, and load balancing controllers.

-This repository serves as a base template for managing a GitOps platform configurations across different environments (development and production) using a kustomize-based approach.
+It serves as a base template for managing a GitOps platform configurations across different environments (development and production) using a kustomize-based approach.

 All the environment specific stuff will have to be added to an overlay based on your needs.